 With our funding, we can ensure Pasha has the targeted treatment she needs as she starts her new life.
 Right now, she’s looking for a forever home!

-Cubby, a little calico, needed intense paw repair surgery due to injuries related to her declawing.
+Cubby, a little calico, needed serious surgery due to injuries related to her declawing.
 Alley Cat Allies covered the cost for it all, including procedures to salvage the skin on and around her paws.
 Without this critical treatment, Cubby may have had to live her life on only 3 legs.

 Instead, Cubby is enjoying a new life in Southern California with a family who loves her.